Here you will find detailed background information about the LEGOLAND® Park and Holiday Village, our concept, attractions and partners.

 LEGOLAND Deutschland Resort Park Concept: Adventure Day and Night

-“Play your part!” – this is the slogan for the eight theme worlds at LEGOLAND Deutschland.
+“Awesome awaits!” – this is the slogan for the eight theme worlds at LEGOLAND Deutschland.
 Located in the Bavarian town of Günzburg, the Park features more than 50 attractions and thousands of models assembled from more than 55 million LEGO bricks, offering a unique experience for families with kids aged two to twelve, along with various accommodation options.
 The Resort is a paradise for young treasurehunters, pirates, explorers, knights and brave roller-coaster riders.
-The Park also has live shows and a fantastic 4D cinema, which will literally give you the goose bumps.
-The heart of the Park is MINILAND, where you can find European cities and landscapes reconstructed in detail at a scale of 1:20, along with famous STAR WARS™ scenes at the LEGO STAR WARS Model Display.
-Guests can learn about the building material of LEGOLAND at the LEGO Factory, which displays the LEGO brick production from granules to the finished product
+The heart of the Park is MINILAND, where you can find cities and landscapes reconstructed in detail at a scale of 1:20, along with famous Star Wars™ scenes at the LEGO Star Wars Model Display.
+Guests can learn about the building material of LEGOLAND at the LEGO Factory, which displays the LEGO brick production.

 Neuschwanstein Castle, the Reichstag in Berlin, Venice, Switzerland, the Netherlands, and the Hamburg harbour have one thing in common: they are all located right next to each other in MINILAND – the centrepiece of LEGOLAND Deutschland Resort.
-Famous German and European constructions built to a scale of 1:20 are at the heart of the eight adventure worlds at the Park in the Bavarian town of Günzburg, and the LEGO STAR WARS™ MINILAND Model Display even offers guests glimpses of far-off worlds and galaxies.
+Famous German and European constructions built to a scale of 1:20 are at the heart of the eight adventure worlds at the Park in the Bavarian town of Günzburg, and the LEGO Star Wars™ MINILAND Model Display even offers guests glimpses of far-off worlds and galaxies.
 More than 25 million ordinary LEGO bricks were assembled by model designers to construct this part of the Park.
+Brand new are the High Five at MINILAND, where Park visitors can marvel at some of the world’s truly giant buildings.
+Five of the tallest skyscrapers in the world are presented here, built to a scale of 1:150 from more than 400,000 LEGO bricks.

 Model construction: a dream career as a LEGO model designer

 Before the Park opened its gates in 2002, 140 model designers in the Danish town of Billund (headquarters of the LEGO Company) were hard at work for three years planning, building and finally transporting the new models to Günzburg.
-Today, more than ten years later, no less than 55 million LEGO bricks have been assembled throughout the Park.
+Today, almost fifteen years later, no less than 55 million LEGO bricks have been assembled throughout the Park.
 At the neighbouring LEGOLAND Holiday Village, almost another four million bricks have been used.
-You don’t have to be an architect or engineer to work as a LEGO model designer, nor is there any predefined training or career programme that leads to this goal.
-What is important is imagination, manual and technical skills, along with an ability to visualise things in three dimensions, in order to be able to build LEGO models which are true-to-life copies of the original structures.
+There any predefined training or career programme to work as a LEGO model designer.
+What is important is imagination, manual and technical skills, along with an ability to visualise things in three dimensions.

 LEGOLAND Holiday Village: Spend a night in the LEGO world